Go to page content

 Humans are naturally drawn to objects that feature the golden ratio.

-The golden ratio (or proportion) is a mathematical concept frequently used in disciplines that focus on aesthetics, like art and design.
+The golden ratio (or proportion) is a concept frequently used in disciplines that focus on aesthetics, like art and design.
 It occurs naturally in many forms.
-You’ll see it in the spiral patterns of nautilus shells, spider webs, and other phenomena.
+You’ll see it in the spiral patterns of nautilus shells or spider webs.
 The approximate value of the golden ratio is 1.618.

 In the world of beauty and aesthetics, the golden ratio is often used to describe the ideal proportions of objects.
 Experts theorise that the human eye is drawn to images that feature the golden ratio – hence our near-instant attraction to faces that follow the sequence.
 The same logic applies to smiles.